Shark fin dumpling: History

 Dumpling in Superior Soup (灌湯餃) originated from Ming dynasty in Yangzhou.
 In that time, pigskin was a preferred ingredient of brewis.
 As pigskin is composed of collagen which is a main component of connective tissue, brewis would be solidified after it was dissolved, forming a gel-like structure.
 It would then be integrated into bread for consumption.
 According to the Qing dynasty cookbook Suiyuan shidan this is the ancestral form of dumpling in superior soup.

 The use of shark fin as an ingredient of dumplings appeared in the 1980s, when the economy of Hong Kong was growing rapidly.
 Part of the Chinese restaurants would like to produce something luxury so as to emphasize the class difference or attract consumers.
 As time went on, actual shark fin was sometimes replaced by thin bean noodle.

 Ingredients and preparation

-The standard ingredients include shark fin, meirou, shrimp, crab sticks, shiitake and straw mushrooms.
+The standard ingredients include shrimp, crab sticks, shiitake and straw mushrooms.
 The dish is prepared with red agar for texture, and seasoned with salt, MSG, sugar, meal-cake, and ground white pepper.

-With mass production commonly seen today, there can be a great variance from the traditional cooking method, quality, and ingredient composition.
-Reduction in filling quantity, cheaper raw materials, and substitution of ingredients is not uncommon.
-Chicken shreds can be replaced by ham shreds, prawn replaced by dried shrimp, mushroom varieties swapped, and the amount of shark's fin reduced.

-Evolution

-Over time, Hong Kong chefs have updated the classic recipe to appeal to customers.
-Some of these developments include: